 The placebo worked.

 Olin and I discussed strategy for my next match.
-We decided that my rib was fucked up and I should try to pull guard.
+We decided that my rib was broke and I should pull guard.

 I felt like I was Daniel-Son in the Karate Kid.

 Injured, yet soldiering on.

 I used to tell people that my Grandpa Tim taught Mr. Myagi how to prune.

 The best kind of lies are the believable ones.

 Pat Morita (Mr. Myagi) grew up 10 miles from our hometown and Grandpa Tim was an avid pruner.